MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 If the sorted transaction hashes are $t_1,\ldots,t_b$, then conceptually

 $$
-H_{snap}=\operatorname{BLAKE3}\left(
+H_{snap}=\mathrm{BLAKE3}\Bigl(
-  \operatorname{Encode}(v, node, round, refs, t_1,\ldots,t_b, timestamp)
+  \mathrm{Encode}(v, node, round, refs, t_1,\ldots,t_b, timestamp)
-\right).
+\Bigr).
 $$

 The collective signature is over $H_{snap}$, so one quorum decision covers the entire list without placing all transaction bodies inside the signed snapshot.

-### 4.2 Batched snapshots in v0.19
+### 4.2 Transaction batching

-Before v0.19, the snapshot-to-transaction relationship was one-to-one.
-The new design changes the snapshot payload from a sole transaction hash to a bounded list while retaining the same outer consensus object.

-The queue retrieves at most 255 candidates at a time.
-It revalidates each candidate against current state, separates consensus-sensitive transactions, and accumulates eligible transaction hashes.
-The selected transaction bodies are kept below roughly two thirds of the 32 MiB transport-message ceiling, leaving room for the snapshot, signature material, framing, and relay overhead.
-The resulting batch is sent to a node that can propose it on its chain.
+A snapshot is a bounded commitment to a set of transactions.
+The queue retrieves at most 255 candidates at a time, revalidates each one against ledger state, separates consensus-sensitive operations, and accumulates eligible transaction hashes.
+The transaction bodies selected for a batch stay below roughly two thirds of the 32 MiB transport-message ceiling, leaving room for the snapshot, signature material, framing, and relay overhead.
+The batch is then sent to a node that can propose it on its chain.

-The optimization preserves several invariants:
+Transaction batching is constrained by several invariants:

 - Every transaction retains its own payload hash, signatures, inputs, outputs, and validation result.
 - Only explicitly batchable transaction classes may appear when a snapshot contains more than one hash.